Judy Rose: Athletics administrative career

 Rose was promoted to assistant athletic director in 1981 and was named associate director of athletics in 1985 to then-athletic director and men's basketball coach Jeff Mullins.
 In 1982, the 49ers women's program left the AIAW for NCAA Division I, and Rose was named assistant athletic director.

-In 1990, Mullins was asked by the UNC System Board of Governors to relinquish his dual role.
+In 1990, Mullins was asked by the UNC Board of Governors to relinquish his dual role.
 With Coach Mullins' recommendation UNC Charlotte Chancellor Dr. James H. Woodward appointed Judy Rose director of athletics at UNC Charlotte on July 1, 1990.
 Dr. Woodward promoted Mullins to Associate Vice Chancellor/men's basketball coach at that time.

 Rose became the sixth person to head the athletics department and just the second who was not also the men's basketball coach.
 She was the third woman, ever, to spearhead a collegiate program.

 Since her appointment as A.D., Rose added a full-time Compliance Officer, revamped the athletic academic advising program, hired a full-time strength and conditioning staff and developed a goals and objectives program for head coaches, administrative staff and student-athletes.

 Early in her administrative career, Rose pioneered the department's most successful fundraiser, the annual Great Gold Rush Auction.
 It began in 1984 and has generated over nearly $3 million in its 27-year history, including more than $100,000 each of the last 20 years, a record $270,000 in 2006 and six straight years over the $200,000 plateau.
 She was also the creator of the 49ers' successful "Let Me Play" Luncheon that raises funds for women's athletics.
 2011 will see the 8th Annual Luncheon, which has raised over $600,000 for women's athletics.

 In her first year as director, the program left the Sun Belt Conference and joined the Metro Conference; the athletic department's D. L. Phillips Athletic Complex, home of the varsity baseball, soccer and softball fields were expanded and plans were finalized for the James H. Barnhardt Student Activity Center and Dale F. Halton Arena.

 The athletic program received a construction facelift as two major projects were unveiled in 1994.
 In October 1994, the Wachovia Athletic Field House, a 10,000-square foot locker room and office complex for baseball, men's soccer, women's soccer and softball was opened.
 By 1996, the 49ers had the $5.7 million Irwin Belk Track and Field Center/Transamerica Field, a 4,000-seat stadium complex which includes a 400-meter track, Transamerica Field for soccer and 11,000-square feet in field house space.
 Tennis courts were relocated to make a 15-court venue in the Phillips Complex.